 Property taxes are a major expense of being a homeowner, and the way that local governments calculate how to charge an appropriate property tax can be both frustrating and confusing.
-One key to understanding property taxes is in calculating your property's assessed value, which forms the basis for the tax calculation.
+One key to understanding property taxes is calculating your property's assessed value, which forms the basis for the tax calculation.
 Below, we'll look at some of the idiosyncrasies you'll run into with assessed value.

 The simplest property assessment methods